Oyster buy-boat: Buyboats in the 21st century

 Most of the vessels of this type that are still afloat have found completely new lives as museum pieces, yachts, floating classrooms, and dive charter boats, a few in places far from the Chesapeake Bay such as the Florida Keys, the Bahamas, and Belize.
 Nearly forty are listed by the Chesapeake Bay Buyboat Association, broken into Northern, Southern, and Far South fleets overseen by a pair of vice commodores.
 There are annual gatherings in Chesapeake Bay communities such as Urbanna, Virginia, and St. Michaels, Maryland, of restored or partially restored boats currently in use as floating museums and private pleasure craft.
 Among those expected in Urbanna in 2006 were the Ellen Marie, Muriel Eileen, Nellie Crockett, P.E.
 Pruitt, Elva C., Ella K., Delvin K., Estelle Leonard, Thomas J, Bessie L., and the F.D.
 Crockett.
-Thomas J visited Oriental, North Carolina, with the Nellie Crockett in October of 2013.
+Thomas J visited Oriental, North Carolina, with the Nellie Crockett in October 2013.